-And that’s not the only reason to prioritize sleep.
 A lack of good quality sleep can lead to weight gain, higher stress levels (which in turn lowers your immunity), depression and even memory loss.

 And it’s bad news for your fitness goals: sleep deprivation can mean a lack of energy, fatigue, less time for your body to recover, repair and build muscle, delayed reaction time and poor focus.

-Advanced Sports Dietitian Lisa Middleton has 8 evidence-based nutrition tips to help you sleep better.
+Here are 8 evidence-based nutrition tips to help you sleep better.